Back

 • Tobermory, United Kingdom

 Sail to the Isle of Mull, a popular destination for naturalists and photographers in search of Britain's more elusive birds and wildlife.
-Anchor in Tobermory on a morning arrival for a choice of excursions.
-Drive along the scenic coastline to Duart Castle, a medieval landmark on the sea cliffs, home of the Maclean Clan - restored in the 20th century - a rare opportunity to visit a clan seat that is still owned by its members; or enjoy a short but scenic drive to Aros Park for a guided nature hike.
+Anchor in Tobermory on a morning arrival for a choice of three excursions.
+Drive along the scenic coastline to Duart Castle, a medieval landmark on the sea cliffs, home of the Clan Maclean - restored in the 20th century - a rare opportunity to visit a clan seat that is still owned by its members; or enjoy a short but scenic drive to Aros Park for a guided nature hike.
 This evening, enjoy a whisky tasting and the captain's farewell reception followed by dinner as you sail for the Scottish mainland. ...

 Read More